momower1/SteamNetworking/README.md

   - The GameServer and GameClient class have UnityEvents that are triggered when they are initialized.
 This is basically the same as StartServer() and StartClient() from the NetworkBehaviour.
 Use this instead of a NetworkBehaviour when you don't have to send messages.

 ## Known issues and possible improvements
-- The client transform updates could be simulated instantaneous (instead of waiting for the server to do them).
-Then the clients would need to do the same simulation as the server and store all of its transform updates.
-These would be compared to the resulting simulation from on the server at a synchronized timestep from the past.
-The resulting error could be corrected for the present which guarantees that the client has the same transforms as the server.
-This would result in super smooth movement on the client!
 - Improve host performance by removing all the renderers (and other unnecessary components) from objects in the server scene
 - Loading between different scenes should be implemented with a custom message
 - Implement a shutdown or reconnect when a player leaves